hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

 Parallel transaction execution uses Besu's resources in a more efficient way than traditional sequential execution, significantly improving performance.

-The following metrics were collected on nodes running on Azure VMs (standard D8as v5 – 8 vCPUs, 32 GiB memory), with Teku and Nimbus as consensus layer (CL) clients:
+The following metrics were collected on nodes running on Azure VMs (Standard D8as v5 – 8 vCPUs, 32 GiB memory), with Teku and Nimbus as consensus layer (CL) clients:

 - **Block processing time** - With Teku as CL client, block processing time improves by at least 25%.